New Chevy Bolt EUV

 Two other user experience issues:

 1. My wife raises the seat and it didn't automatically lower when I get in.
-Every time I get in with her seat height I knock my head and it kills my neck out.
+Every time I get in with her seat height I knock my head and it knocks my neck out of alignment.

-2. When I am in the front passenger seat and the car is off, and the driver is out of the car, I can not turn on the air conditioning.
+2. When I am in the front passenger seat and the car is off, and the driver is out of the car, one can not turn on the air conditioning.

 TM in the URL for WordPress